daveprowse/Draw-On-Gnome/docs/roadmap.md

 ## Planned Features (long-term)

+1. Selection Tool
+Currently can only manipulate one element.
+This is a huge limitation for complex drawings.
+2. Freehand Eraser
+Fixing mistakes is clunky now.
+A proper eraser is essential.
+3. Snap-to-Grid
+Grid exists but doesn't snap.
+This would make technical drawings so much easier.
+4. Rulers & Guides
+Standard in every drawing app for a reason.
+5. Clipboard Rich Copy
+Being able to paste drawings directly into other apps would be a massive workflow improvement.
-- Auto-save feature.
+6. Auto-save feature.
 As of now, there is no auto-save option.
 The user needs to manually press `Ctrl + S` to save a drawing.
-- Feature Request - Delete Tool.
+7. Delete Tool.
 Currently you can only delete in a LIFO manner.
 This proposed tool would use a hot-key to activate Delete on any item that was drawn.
 This one will require some work!
-- Snap to grid feature

 - More development of the "Mirror" tool.
 - Blur option - for redacting - see [this link](https://github.com/daveprowse/Draw-On-Gnome/issues/9){target="_blank"}
 - Fade out option - (Similar to macOS ScreenBrush) - see [this link](https://github.com/daveprowse/Draw-On-Gnome/issues/23){target="_blank"}